fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 ### Latest vs Long Term Release
 The "latest release" of QGIS with give you the most functionality and absolutely most recent version, but with the potential for bugs that haven't been fixed or discovered yet.
 The "long term release" will be a bit older (sometimes significantly) and therefore without the latest features, but with greater stability.
 For most users, it really doesn't matter, and it doesn't for these tutorials.

-The most up to date versions of the necessary components can be found, organized by operating system, at the [QGIS download page](https://qgis.org/en/site/forusers/download.html).
+The most up to date versions of the necessary components can be found, organized by operating system, at the [QGIS download page](https://qgis.org/en/site/forusers/download.html){: target="\_blank"}.
 You'll notice that QGIS installs several components (like GRASS) that are separate from QGIS itself but required for it to run (a standard feature of open source software)

 **Windows users**: You will need to choose between the 32-bit or 64-bit versions based on your particular operating system.
-If you don't already know which one you have, you can [figure it out](http://windows.microsoft.com/en-us/windows/32-bit-and-64-bit-windows#1TC=windows-7).
+If you don't already know which one you have, you can [figure it out](http://windows.microsoft.com/en-us/windows/32-bit-and-64-bit-windows#1TC=windows-7){: target="\_blank"}.